ShaileshRawat1403/sans_serif_sentiments/technical-writing/technical-writing-for-beginners/README.md

 ## 💬 Author’s Note

 I’ve written technical blogs.
-I’ve managed marketing teams.
+I’ve led marketing teams.
-But I never worked as a “Technical Writer” in a big company.
+But I never had “Technical Writer” in my job title.

-Everything here was self-taught — through curiosity, research, real writing, and a bit of help from ChatGPT.
+Everything here was self-taught — through questions, real writing, and a bit of help from ChatGPT.

-This project is my way of giving back to the people like me:
+This project is for people like me:
-- The ones who ask questions no one answers.
+- The ones who ask what others pretend to know
-- The ones who learn by doing.
+- The ones who learn by trying, not waiting
-- The ones who believe *clarity is a form of care.*
+- The ones who believe *clarity is a form of care*

+If that’s you — welcome in.

 ---

 ## ❤️ Help This Grow

 This is a living, evolving resource.
-Feel free to fork, star, share — or just read and pass it on.
+Fork it.
+Star it.
+Share it.
+Or just read and pass it on.

 You don’t need a certificate to call yourself a writer.
 You just need to help someone understand what they couldn’t before.

-Let's build that skill — and this repo — together.
+Let’s build that skill — and this repo — together.

 ---

 > *Documentation is not a deliverable.
 It’s damage control.*
-> And maybe… a career path worth glamorizing.
+> And maybe... the clearest form of contribution we have.